-Appropriate use of mobile phones is essential at Robert Shaw Primary and Nursery School.
-The use of mobile phones must not detract from the quality of supervision and care of children.
-All parents have the phone number that is used by the school and are encouraged to text or phone on that number.
+Appropriate use of mobile devices is essential at Robert Shaw the use of mobile devices must not detract from the quality of supervision and care of children.
+All parents have the mobile phone number that is used by the school and are encouraged to text or phone on that number.
 Practitioners are able to use their personal mobile phones during their break times.
 During working hours they must be kept out of the reach of children and parents, in a secure area accessible only to staff.
 All staff are made aware of their duty to follow this procedure which is set out in the Code of Conduct.